- What Are Horse Racing Refund Offers?

-- 2 transactions of Back (bet on win) Horse A at Betway & Lay (bet on NOT win) the same Horse A at Betting Exchange like Betfair so that you cover all outcomes.
+- 2 transactions of Back (bet on win) horse A at Betway & Lay (bet on NOT win) the same horse A at a betting exchange like Betfair so that you cover all outcomes.

 - If your Horse A doesn’t finish 2nd, you will end up with the above small loss.

-- If your Horse A finishes 2nd, you will get refund up to £/€25 in this case.
-So, you repeat the exact same process in any horse race but using the free bet for the back bet at Betway.
-Then, this time free bet value (minus little loss) will become your net profit.
-You will likely to pocket around £/€20 net profit from this offer.
+- If your Horse A finishes 2nd, you will get a refund of up to £/€25 in this case.
+So, you repeat the exact same process in any horse race but use the free bet for the back bet at Betway.
+Then, this time free bet value (minus a little loss) will become your net profit.
+You will likely pocket around £/€20 net profit from this offer.

-- Success factor is how to minimize this qualifying loss by selecting the horse of which odds gap (between Betway & SMarkets) is the narrowest.
-For further details, please see Place Qualifying Bet Section in Free Matched Bet Starting Guide (2) – How To Sign-Up & Place Qualifying Bet
+- The success factor is how to minimize this qualifying loss by selecting the horse of which the odds gap (between Betway & Smarkets) is the narrowest.
+For further details, please see Place Qualifying Bet Section in Free Matched Bet Starting Guide (2) – Place Qualifying Bet.

 Why Are Horse Racing Refund Offers Important?